top of page

 One particular expression comes to us in the form of a tricycle.
 While you need all three wheels to go anywhere, there is one large driving wheel up front.
 Richard Rohr's tricycle model places personal experience up front as "inner authority," while the other intentionally smaller wheels represent "outer authorities."

-Now many might argue that we can actually experience God directly in the pages of the Bible.
-This impression stems from the notion that the words of the Bible are in actuality the words of God as the Bible makes God's speech intelligible to human beings.
 For example, one might read in Romans that homosexuality is a feature of an out-of-control morally corrupt population of gentiles.
 One could conclude, then, that a proper course of action for the church is to reject anyone who is involved in homosexuality's modern iterations.
 That is of course contradicted by other biblical material, presenting a problem for interpreters.
+In the gospels, Jesus mingles with sinners all the time while calling his followers to love enemies- especially those who would actually slap us in the face if they had a chance.
+(Matthew 5)

 Without reflection on the interpretive possibilities, believing that Paul's words in Romans are God's plain words to us, actions and attitudes without nuance will result.
 Others would affirm that it's not so simple.
 Without dealing with hundreds of years of scholarship, common sense readings, canonical questions, wildly differing interpretations, the absence of original manuscripts, etc., an approach that ignores epistemological questions leads to a hermeneutic of inerrancy, infallibility, inspiration, univocality, and even some "magic" thinking about how the Bible can be used.

-The final product of one's own interpretation of a verse of scripture rests squarely on the previous experiences of writers, translators and readers.
 No one can be quite sure how objective truth might appear- we can only surmise a few things based on our own biases.
 A scientific method of inquiry gets us closer, but the "truths" it reveals are famously open to falsification by further discovery.
 Einstein's theory of gravity, or General Relativity has undergone extensive challenges since it was published in 1915.
 Religious tenets are notoriously protected from challenge or falsification by those who hold positions of authority.

 Human suffering is usually on the list of things we think of as absolute, universal moral principles.
 However, if one were to interpret the world from another viewpoint, say, that of animals and plants that have been almost wiped out by our presence on the planet, it's not quite so absolute.
 Our own justice system legitimizes penal sentences that cause suffering (and sometimes death) for those convicted of certain crimes.